 - Able to use consumer research to support marketing strategies in food companies

 - Students will be able to provide evidence based advice to the industry, the public sector and the societal actors regarding the relevant consumer segments

 - Students will be able to study consumer behaviour in relation to food, taking into account individual characteristics.

-- Students will be able to handle data following the ethical standards of Denmark and Europe
+- Students will be able to handle data following national and international ethical and GDPR standards

 See Absalon for a list of course literature.